Leryk1981/mova-4.0.0/docs/mova_4.1.0_layers_and_namespaces.md

-# MOVA 4.1.0 — Layered Model and Namespaces
+# MOVA 4.1.1 — Layered Model and Namespaces

 > Canonical language of this document: **English for text and identifiers** (`ds.*`, `env.*`, `global.*`, `skill.*`, etc.).
 > This document describes how the MOVA language is embedded into larger systems through a layered architecture and a consistent namespace policy.

+## What’s new in 4.1.1 (layers & namespaces)

+- Security layer is a mandatory part of the red core (see security-layer doc).
+- Text/UI layer relies on `global.text_channel_catalog_v1.json` and `ds.ui_text_bundle_core_v1.schema.json` and is in the red core.
+- Smartlink and other domain-specific examples are explicitly placed in the skills layer, not in the core.

 ## 1. Purpose

-The MOVA 4.1.0 core specification defines the language itself:
+The MOVA 4.1.1 core specification defines the language itself:

 - data schemas (`ds.*`);
 - envelopes (`env.*`);